+During your externship you can expect your on-site supervisor(s) to give instructions, feedback and suggestions.
 During the externship you can expect the Office of Experiential Learning to provide support to you and the placement supervisor.
 Should a problem arise do not hesitate to talk to the Executive Director or Director.
 Challenges might include: interpersonal conflicts, scheduling, inconsistent or no feedback, expectations too high.
 Ask for how to handle challenging situations in a timely manner.
 Do not wait until the end of the term.
 More often than not the challenge can be handled in a way that everyone wins.